`

 Middle School (Ages 12-14):

-- Bank Accounts: Consider opening a simple savings account for them.
+• Bank Accounts: Think about opening a simple savings account for them.
 Explain how it works and how interest is earned (even if it's a small amount).

-- Responsible Spending: Talk about the dangers of impulsive buying and the importance of thinking before you spend.
+• Responsible Spending: Talk about the dangers of buying things without thinking and the importance of planning before you spend.

-- Introduction to Credit (Carefully): Briefly explain what credit is and that borrowing money needs to be paid back.
+• Introduction to Credit (Carefully): Briefly explain what credit is and that borrowed money needs to be paid back.
 This is a good time to talk about avoiding unnecessary debt.

-- More Complex Budgeting: Help them create a more detailed budget, especially if they have more income from part-time jobs.
+• More Complex Budgeting: Help them create a more detailed budget, especially if they have more money from part-time jobs.

 High School (Ages 15-18):